salkin-mada/vscode_supercollider/README.md

-## SC SYNTAX FOR VSC

-+ <>
-+ --- nearly there
+## SuperCollider syntax for Visual Studio Code
+this extension does the minimum needed sc highlighting correct and a lot not..

+pull requests yes please

   - TODO:
-    * (this extension does the minimum needed sc highlighting correct)
     + tokenization not working as expected
-    - almost all wanted matches shows same coloe as keyword.controls, ie. not great
+    - almost all wanted matches shows same color as keyword.controls, ie. feelings: not great
     - some regex catches and matches in wrong ways
 + ..

+place in ~\.vscode\extensions\

 ![example](./images/example.png "example")